fayne189/wmc/README_ENG.md

  <h3 id="y34">  3.4.
 Replaceable poseModel </h3>

  The two-category poseModel model loaded by default, which can  classify the two states of the squat action, so as to realize the counting function.
 In this case, if I do push-ups or other actions, the model may not be able to make a correct judgment.
  What should I do if I have to change the movement to count?
-At this time, you can train a new poseModel model (decompose the push-up action into two states for classification training) and then replace the original poseModel.
+At this time, we need a replaceable poseModel.
+You can train a new poseModel model (decompose the push-up action into two states for classification training) and then replace the original poseModel.
 Thanks to the ml5.js mechanical learning framework, the model building training process can be extremely simplified.
 We divide the model training into 3 stages.
  * Phase 1: The data collection phase of the action state 1 (POSE1)
  * Phase 2: The data collection phase of the action state 2 (POSE2)
  * Phase 3: The model training phase